himmAllRight/himmAllRight-source/content/post/m1-air-initial-thoughts.md

   <source src="movie.ogg" type="video/ogg">
 Your browser does not support the video tag.
 </video>
 <div id="caption">New tabs in my terminal lagged for some reason on the MBP.
-Not on the Air though!</id>
+Not on the Air.<id>
 </center>